 Greetings!
-I'm Eleda, and I'm the CIC "Collector In Charge" of Triple Mountain.
+I'm Eleda, and I'm the "Collector In Charge" of Triple Mountain.
 I've been collecting model horses since the mid-1970's, when at age four I asked my parents for a horse and they bought me two plastic ones.
-I named them Bobby and Cindy, after the youngest kids on the tv show "The Brady Bunch," which was one of my favorites at the time.
-I still have Bobby and Cindy...
-Only now they have about 1300 friends here!
-My first Breyer was a Grey Appaloosa Family Stallion I originally called Apples.
-(Hey, I was five!)
+I still have those two...
+Only now they have about 1,300 friends here!
+My first Breyer was a Grey Appaloosa Family Stallion.
 I became a Breyer collector when my grandmother presented me with another model, and I discovered it was the same as Apples, only in a creamy white color.
 I remember incredulously thinking, "They make them in more than one color?!?!?"
-I named him Creamy, and despite the broken leg he came to me with, both he and Apples, later renamed Jazzy Angel, remain in my collection.
-And yes, I still give every model a name, although with 1300 on the shelves, it's getting harder to come up with them!
+I named him Creamy, and despite the broken leg he came to me with, both he and his spotted brother remain in my collection.
+And yes, I still give every new model a name, although with 1,300 on the shelves, it's getting harder to come up with them!

 People often ask why we named our business Triple Mountain.
 The answer is simple: It's what we call the mountain we live on, because it has three tops!
 How we came to the Triple Mountain is a story we love to share.
 If you like stories about fate, pull up a chair... *smiles* and click here.

 Our little retail store on the knee of the Triple Mountain is open on Saturdays so that you can visit this special place.
 No matter how big we grow, though, we will always remain a family owned and operated business that values personal interactions with our customers above everything else.
 We do this because we love model horses, and that passion and care for our fellow collectors makes us unique.
 We're so glad you found us!